Skip to main content

 }

-The version is recorded when a workflow is started.
-On resume, the runtime loads the handler matching the recorded version, so in-flight workflows always run against the code they started with.
-Mark old versions deprecated to prevent new starts while existing runs finish.
+The version and signature are recorded when a workflow is started.
+On resume, the runtime loads the handler matching the exact version and signature, so in-flight workflows always run against the code they started with.
+Mark old versions status = "deprecated" to prevent new starts while existing runs finish.
+Keep deprecated handlers deployed until all their in-flight runs complete.

 Context Methods